PDF download Download Article

 • Chavo: Money.

-• Corillo: A group or crew of friends.
+• Corillo: Your group of friends or “squad.”[3]

 • Guajana: The flower part of the sugarcane.